ColinFay/colinfay.github.io/_posts/2024-06-14-webrcli-and-spidyr-what-new.md

 ## An important note

-With `webR` & the tools described below, there is no R session running while the NodeJS app is running — `spidyr` imports a __converted to JS__ R function.
+With `webR` & the tools described below, there is no R session running while the NodeJS app is running. `spidyr` imports an R function __converted to a native JS__.
-It's a native JS fun, not a "call to an R session": `rfuns.hello_world` is a genuine JS fun, not a call to an R session running somewhere else.
+`rfuns.hello_world` does not call an R session running somewhere else.

 That also means that if you build a container containing the app, you don't need to install R in it.
 It's a NodeJS app.